sigasi/sigasi_insights/content/manual/trouble.md

 # The editor displays old contents of a file

 If you edit a file outside of Sigasi Studio with an external editor, Sigasi Studio will normally notice the changes and ask if you want to load the changes.
-If it doesn’t, you can refresh the editor’s content by pressing **F5** or by right-clicking a file or a project in the project explorer and selecting **Refresh**.
+If it doesn't, you can refresh the editor's content by pressing **F5** or by right-clicking a file or a project in the project explorer and selecting **Refresh**.

 # No content in the editor and only a cross in the editor tab